-As node $\text{N}_l$ has only causal knowledge about its state, it does not know how much energy will be harvested, how much data will arrive or how the channel will be in future time intervals.
-As in our previous work \cite{Ortiz20162hop}, we consider this uncertainty by defining the discount factor of future rewards $\gamma$, $0\leq\gamma\leq1$, which quantifies the preference of achieving a larger throughput in the current time interval over future ones.
-Our goal is to select the transmit powers $p_{l,i},\, \forall l,i$, in order to maximize the expected throughput which is given by

-To maximize the expected throughput, we need to find the transmission policies for nodes $\text{N}_1$ and $\text{N}_2$ which correspond to the transmit powers to be used for data transmission in each time interval.
-Each transmission policy $\pi_l,\, l\in\{1,2\}$ is a mapping from a given state $S_{i}$ to the transmit power $p_{l,i}$ that should be selected by each node, i.e. $p_{l,i}=\pi_l(S_{l,i})$.
+To maximize the expected throughput, we need to find the transmission policies for $\text{N}_1$ and $\text{N}_2$ which correspond to the transmit powers to be used for data transmission in each time interval.
+Each transmission policy $\pi_l,\, l\in\{1,2\}$ is a mapping from a given state $S_{i}$ to $p_{l,i}$ that should be selected by the node, i.e. $p_{l,i}=\pi_l(S_{l,i})$.